nathanielsenje/aluna/README.md

-# Mindful Charts
+# Aluna

-Mindful Charts is a modern, minimalist web application designed to help you cultivate self-awareness and track your emotional and physical well-being over time.
+Aluna is a modern, minimalist web application designed to help you cultivate self-awareness and track your emotional and physical well-being over time.
 By providing a simple yet powerful interface for daily check-ins, the app empowers you to notice patterns, understand your feelings, and build a healthier relationship with your inner world.

 The application features a clean, multi-step interface that guides you through logging your physical sensations, identifying your emotions with a detailed three-level emotion wheel, and recognizing your current thought patterns.
 The data is then visualized on a personal dashboard, offering clear insights into your wellness journey.